 The Palm Springs Tramway is located minutes from downtown Palm Springs and about a two-hour drive from Los Angeles or San Diego.

-Directions Palm Springs tram.
-Turn off Highway 111 onto Tramway Road. (look for the Palm Springs Visitor Center) From there it’s a steep 4-mile drive up Tramway Road to Valley Station where you board the tram.
+Directions Palm Springs Tramway.
+Turn off Highway 111 onto Tramway Road. (look for the Palm Springs Visitor Center) From there, it’s a steep 4-mile drive up Tramway Road to Valley Station, where you board the tram.
 Address: 1 Tramway Rd, Palm Springs, CA